wrblynch/network-protocol-analysis/README.md

 | ![Image Caption](images/httpsnip.PNG) | ![Image Caption](images/voipsnip.PNG) |

 VoIP was done differently however, we filterd in python by the UDP port of Zoom used during our call.
+We are calculating arrival time within this chunk of code as well as filtering for the UDP zoom port.
+The payload is being saved as the length seen below, 8 bytes is being removed as that is the length of the UDP header.
+Below is an example of our code, this excerpt is from our UDP parsing.

 ```python
 if (ip.p == dpkt.ip.IP_PROTO_UDP):